ryanramage/reduce-group/README.md

 Future
 ------

 This is the first release.
-I plan to have input actual objects, and to provide reduce options such as _sum, _count and stats in the future.
+I plan to have reduce options such as _sum, _count and _stats in the future.